itcvmaster/jointrix-test/client/README.md

 - TypeScript is configured for type checking
 - ESLint and Prettier are configured for code quality

+## State Management

+The application uses Zustand for state management with the following features:
+- Slide management (CRUD operations)
+- Current slide tracking
+- Edit mode toggling
+- Loading state handling

 ## API Integration

 The frontend communicates with the backend API at http://localhost:3000/api for:
-- Fetching presentations
+- Fetching all slides
-- Creating new presentations
+- Creating new slides
-- Updating existing presentations
+- Updating existing slides
-- Deleting presentations
+- Deleting slides

+## Keyboard Shortcuts

+- `→` or `Space`: Next slide
+- `←`: Previous slide
+- `Ctrl/Cmd + E`: Toggle edit mode
+- `Esc`: Exit edit mode
+- `Enter` in slide number input: Navigate to specific slide